 The Candlestick needs oil to give light, and oil represents the Holy Spirit (Isaiah 61:1, Acts 10:38, Zechariah 4:6).
 In the illustration derived from the earthly sanctuary, the high priest needs to continually maintain that the lampstand is with oil all throughout the sanctuary’s existence.
-When Jesus ascended to heaven God sent the Holy Spirit to minister to the church all throughout its existence in the history until Jesus comes again.
+When Jesus ascended to heaven, God sent the Holy Spirit to minister to the church all throughout its existence in history until Jesus comes again.

 “Nevertheless, I tell you the truth: it is to your advantage that I go away, for if I do not go away, the Helper will not come to you.
 But if I go, I will send him to you,” John 16:7

 And so a Christian needs the Holy Spirit to accomplish the great commission Jesus gave in Matthew 28:19 to “go and make disciples”.
 The Holy Spirit will give us power as we witness for Jesus.